ietf-wg-jose/json-web-proof/charter-ietf-jose-03.md

 - Standards Track document(s) specifying representation(s) of JSON-based claims and/or proofs enabling selective disclosure of these claims and/or proofs, and that also aims to prevent the ability to correlate by different verifiers.

-- Standards Track document(s) specifying new algorithms and algorithm identifiers
+- Standards Track document(s) specifying new algorithms and algorithm identifiers.

 - Standards Track document(s) specifying how to represent keys for these new algorithms as JSON Web Keys (JWKs).